yasht93/frontend-nanodegree-mobile-portfolio/README.md

 ### MY CHANGES:
 1. index.html:
-    - inlined style.css with the html itself
+    - Inlined style.css with the html itself and deleted the file.
+Did the same for the subsequent linked files.
-    - added media="print" for print.css file
+    - added media="print" for print.css files reference
     - Compressed and resized mobilewebdev.jpg from 186KB to 46.5KB using http://compressimage.toolur.com/
     - Compressed and resized cam_be_like.jpg from 261KB to 64.4KB using http://compressimage.toolur.com/
+    - Removed Web Fonts api
 2. pizza.html:
     - Compressed and resized pizzeria from 2.1MB to 40.8KB using http://compressimage.toolur.com/